-Type of Collection Location of U.S. Person Evaluation Period for Retention Determination Extension Intentionally collected USPI Inside or outside the U.S. Promptly, or up to 5 years if necessary 5 years Approved by Defense Intelligence Component Head May be given at time of collection or later Incidentally collected USPI Inside the U.S. 5 years 5 years Approved by Defense Intelligence Component Head May be given at time of collection or later Incidentally collected USPI Outside the U.S. 25 years No extension Voluntarily provided USPI Inside or outside the U.S. Promptly, or up to 5 years if necessary 5 years Approved by Defense Intelligence Component Head May be given at time of collection or later Special circumstances Inside or outside the U.S. 5 years 5 years Approved by USD(I&S) May be given at time of collection or later Disseminated by another DoD intelligence component or Intelligence Community elements Inside or outside the U.S. Same time as originating entity No extension
+Type of Collection Location of U.S. Person Evaluation Period for Retention Determination Extension Intentionally collected USPI Inside or outside the U.S. Promptly, or up to 5 years if necessary 5 years Approved by Defense Intelligence Component Head May be given at time of collection or later Incidentally collected USPI Inside the U.S. 5 years 5 years Approved by Defense Intelligence Component Head May be given at time of collection or later Incidentally collected USPI Outside the U.S. 25 years No extension Voluntarily provided USPI Inside or outside the U.S. Promptly, or up to 5 years if necessary 5 years Approved by Defense Intelligence Component Head May be given at time of collection or later Special circumstances Inside or outside the U.S. 5 years 5 years Approved by the Undersecretary of Defense for Intelligence and Security.
+May be given at time of collection or later Disseminated by another DoD intelligence component or Intelligence Community elements Inside or outside the U.S. Same time as originating entity No extension b.
+If the USPI meets the permanent retention standard, NG intelligence component elements will maintain an internal memorandum for record (MFR) that documents the reason for permanently retaining the USPI and the authority approving the retention.
+A template is contained in Figure 1.

-Table 3.
+Table 1.
 Evaluation Periods for Permanent Retention of USPI